50 Foods That Make You Happy

 Drink to your health and happiness by making kefir a staple in your better living routine.
 Kefir is an easy way to pack your meal plan with probiotics, boosting the amount of good bacteria in your gut.
 A review of research published in the Annals of General Psychiatry even found a strong correlation between probiotic supplementation and improvements in mood.
 When you consider that better gut health can also bolster your immune system and help keep you from getting sick, you'll definitely have something to smile about.

 Have a craving for something sweet?
-Try grabbing an orange.
-Not only will you satisfy your sweet tooth, you’ll be loading your diet with vitamin C, which has been linked to reduced anxiety and depression.
-In fact, research published in the American Journal of Clinical Nutrition in 2016 found that women who consumed two or more servings of citrus on a daily basis reduced their risk of depression by as much as 18 percent.
+Try grabbing an orange: one of the most popular foods that make you happy.
+Not only will you satisfy your sweet tooth, you'll be loading your diet with vitamin C. This vitamin has been linked to reduced anxiety and depression.
+In fact, a 2016 American Journal of Clinical Nutrition study found a connection between citrus consumption and depression.
+Women who consumed two or more servings of citrus daily reduced their risk of depression up to 18 percent.

-While we’ll be happy to see the day when kale stops appearing in everything from smoothies to chocolate bars, this leafy green does have some serious happiness-boosting benefits.
-Just a single cup of kale contains more than a full day’s worth of mood-lifting vitamin C, as well as plenty of potassium, iron, and B-6, all of which have been shown to be serious happiness helpers.
+Just a single cup of kale contains more than a full day's worth of mood-lifting vitamin C. Kale also possesses plenty of potassium, iron, and B-6, all of which have been shown to be serious happiness helpers.
 Make every meal healthier by packing your menu with the 30 Best Anti-Inflammatory Foods